Casey Cusick GIS Specialist & ISN Project Coordinator (AITRC)

 Thank you for visiting!

-After graduating Summa Cum Laude from Texas State University in 2018 with a double major in Wildlife Biology and Geography, I worked in Urban Wildlife Management before altering my career path to Geographic Information Systems (GIS).
-I am currently employed at Ahtna Intertribal Resource Commission (AITRC) in Glennallen, Alaska.
 I am the resident GIS Specialist, Drone Pilot, and Indigenous Sentinels Network (ISN) Project Coordinator.
 For my ISN duties, I am responsible for coordinating mobile applications design and development, as well as working with other ISN communities around the state to bring awareness to Traditional Ecological Knowledge (TEK) and promote the need for community data collection in extremely rural areas.

 This project entailed many aspects of mobile application and ArcGIS Online tools, including but not limited to: creating and hosting layers, using Collector (Field Maps) for field data collection, creating surveys in Survey 123, Workforce coordination, ArcGIS Dashboard, and overall AGOL administration.